chege-maina/tradler/README.md

 ### Deploying on Laravel Vapor:

--   Copy `.env.example` to `.env`.
+-   You need to have an AWS account and a Laravel Vapor account.
--   Change the necessary staff in `.env` file.
+-   Link the Vapor account to AWS account.
--   Run `docker-compose -f docker-compose.production.yml up` for production.
+-   In this project folder open terminal and type composer require laravel/vapor-cli.
 -   Open favourite browser and type `http://localhost`.
 If you wan to run on different port, you can change the `HTTP_PORT` from `.env` file.
 -   If you want to install a npm package then run `docker exec front-end npm install <Package_Name>`.
 -   If you want to install compose package then run `docker exec back-end compose install <PACKAGE_NAME>`.